dell/cosi/docs/features/objectscale.md

 ## Bucket Creation Feature

-In order to use COSI Driver on ObjectScale platform, ensure the following omponents are deployed to your cluster:
+In order to use COSI Driver on ObjectScale platform, ensure the following components are deployed to your cluster:
 - Kubernetes Container Object Storage Interface CRDs
 - Container Object Storage Interface Controller

 ### Bucket Class

-Installation of ObjectScale COSI driver does not create BucketClass resource.
+Installation of ObjectScale COSI driver does not create `BucketClass` resource. `BucketClass` represents a class of `Buckets` with similar characteristics.
+Dell COSI Driver is a multi-backend driver, meaning that for every platform the specific `BucketClass` should be created.
+The `BucketClass` resource should contain the name of multi-backend driver and driverID for specific Object Storage Platform.
 The default sample is shown below:

 ```yaml
 kind: BucketClass